gkochera/snake/README.md

 # How to Play

 The arrow keys control the snake around the board.

-The `Q` key can be used to quit the game and the `P` key can be used to pause the game.
+- `Q` is used to Quit
+- `P` is used to Pause
+- `N` is used to start a New game

 # Outstanding Issues With the Game

-- The snake can still leave the board (off-screen).
 - Score bar works but needs to look more refined
-- Need the ability to start another game.